katherine-atwell/katherine-atwell.github.io/_pages/about.md

 In my free time, I enjoy bouldering, playing the piano, singing (catch our concerts at [Cambridge Chamber Singers](https://cambridgechambersingers.org/)!), working out, and spending time outdoors!

-Please email me at <b>atwell.ka at northeastern.edu<b> if you have any questions, or are interested in collaborating!
+Please email me at <b>atwell.ka at northeastern.edu</b> if you have any questions, or are interested in collaborating!

 News
 ======